realadammatthew/humbleberger/src/copy/counting-the-cost.md

 Jewish identity is deeply communal.
 To accept Yeshua as Messiah is, for many, seen as crossing an uncrossable line—a line that separates Jew from Gentile, tradition from betrayal, history from heresy.
 Many Jewish believers wrestle with the fear of losing their cultural heritage, of being labeled "Christian" in a way that implies they've forsaken everything Jewish.

 The fear isn't hypothetical.
 It's based in real stories.
 A Jewish woman in Tel Aviv loses her job because she shared her testimony.
 A young man in Brooklyn finds himself suddenly without friends or family because he got baptized.
-A Holocaust survivor in Florida confides that her synagogue no longer welcomes her.
+A Holocaust survivor in Florida confides that her Synagogue no longer welcomes her.

 These are not fictional scenarios—they are the stories we carry with us.
 And they echo the warning of Yeshua Himself: